Galaxia5987/robot-2025/README.md

 ## Our subsystems
  - Swerve Drive, WCP swerve X
- - Linear Algae Intake, 1 roller
+ - Linear Algae floor intake, 1 roller
  - Coral Gripper, wrist on an elevator
  - Low Climber, latch on a wrist